uncomfyhalomacro/uncomfyhalomacro.pl/content/blog/how-to-setup-julia-with-kakoune/index.md

 it's better for you to explore what it is since it will be discussed in this post.

-This editor is highly opinionated and many mixed opinions among Vimmers.
+This editor is highly opinionated and has many mixed opinions among Vimmers.
 I don't consider myself a Vim expert nor a Kakoune expert but I have experienced using many editors since the start of COVID-19.